 As a pest: To some hobbyists, Malaysian Trumpet Snails are an unwanted, invasive and annoying pest.
 They are quick to reproduce and their numbers can increase in no time.
 Malaysian Trumpet Snails can find their way into tanks inadvertently, most often as hitch hikers catching a ride on live plants.
 Whether Malaysian Trumpet Snails are considered pet or pest depends on each individual hobbyist and the tank they are trying to keep.

 Malaysian Trumpet Snails: Picture Gallery

 Malaysian Trumpet Snail Care Is Easy

-Malaysian Trumpet Snail care can be broken down into a couple of areas: shell size, tank size, water parameters, diet, lifespan and reproduction.
-Malaysian Trumpet Snail care is so easy as a matter of fact, it is considered a good snail for beginners.
+Trumpet Snail care can be broken down into a couple of areas: shell size, tank size, water parameters, diet, lifespan and reproduction.
+As a matter of fact, Malaysian Trumpet Snail Care is so easy, it is considered a good snail for beginners.

 Shell Size and Color: Malaysian Trumpet Snails have elongated shells that resemble a sugar cone.
 The shells appear to grow in rings as they swirl up from the apex.
 Shells can be solid or have patterns with colors ranging from brown, grey and creamy-white.
 Malaysian Trumpet Snails start life very small.
 Under the right conditions they can grow to about an inch in length from apex to aperture.
 At their widest point, their shells can be about the diameter of a pencil eraser.
 Malaysian Trumpet Snails need Calcium for healthy shell growth, so make sure calcium is available in their diets.